exercism/julia/concepts/higher-order-functions/about.md

 2
 ```

-For such simple examples, this may seem like more functions than we really need to do essentially the same thing.

-The situation will become more nuanced with some later concepts:

-- N-dimensional arrays, which can be sliced and reduced in many ways.
+Note that these are intended for collections that can be treated as one-dimensional, returning a scalar result.
+Use of a `dims` argument is not supported for `foldl` and `foldr`, only for `reduce`.

-- Parallel computing, where out-of-sequence calculations are normal.
+use of reduce functions will become more nuanced with parallel computing, where out-of-sequence calculations are normal (though beyond the scope of this Concept).

 ## MapReduce